keyestudio/KS0470-4WD-BT-Multi-purpose-Robot-Car-V2.0-Kit-for-arduino/KS0470-Arduino.md

 The entire project starts with the basic program.
 The course will guide you step by step, from simple to complex, to program a robotic car while learning about electronics and mechanical concepts.
 I bet you’re already eager to give it a try.
 So, let’s get started!

-Note: (G), marked on each sensor and module, is the negative pole and connected to “G”, ”-”or “GND”on the sensor shield or control board ; (V) is the positive pole and linked with V , VCC, + or 5V on the sensor shield or control board.
+**Note: (G), marked on each sensor and module, is the negative pole and connected to “G”, ”-”or “GND”on the sensor shield or control board ; (V) is the positive pole and linked with V , VCC, + or 5V on the sensor shield or control board.**

-Experiments should be conducted in line with the wiring diagram, including the use of right components and the wiring methods.
-For example, the supply power applied in the hook-up diagram is external power , so you will have to use external power rather than USB cable .
+**Experiments should be conducted in line with the wiring diagram, including the use of right components and the wiring methods.
+For example, the supply power applied in the hook-up diagram is external power , so you will have to use external power rather than USB cable.**

 ## Project 1: LED Blink